-The Risk Management Board meets monthly.
+The Risk Management Board meets monthly and is an operational group reporting to TEG.
 It is made up of the Divisional Directors and other appropriate members of the Trust to ensure that assurance on risks can be received by providing challenge on overdue risk reviews and actions.